Munster 24-24 Toulouse (AET): Defending champions win dramatic European Cup quarter-final on penalty shootout

 With two minutes to go in extra time, it was Toulouse's turn to strike wide with a drop-goal as Ramos failed to connect properly, before Healy sliced wide with the very final kick of the match for Munster.

-It meant place-kicks to decide a European Cup clash for just the second time, and Toulouse to break Munster hearts in Europe again.
+It meant place-kicks to decide a European Cup clash for just the second time in history, and Toulouse to break Munster hearts in Europe again.